hsuwanying/uxui-case-study-for-OpenEdu.ch/README.md

 ### User Interview

-After completed the above analysis, key finding are extracted and formed five key subjects that we would like to further investigate through user interivew. the subjects are:
+After completing the above analysis, key findings are extracted and formed five key subjects that we would like to further investigate through user interviews.
+The subjects are:

 1. **The context**: In what situation educators would visit an educational resource platform